andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 Tasks performed:
 - Made DB performance optimizations
-- Design & implement Cursor API
+- Design & implement Cursor API (client cursor as alternative to pagination)
 - Migration VCS from Perforce to Git.
 Setup of CI for that (jobs, pipelines, notifications)
-- Modify existing functionality, fix defects

 ### Epam Systems, June 2017 — February 2018 (8 months)